graphcore-research/bess-kge/README.md

 The included code is released under an MIT license, (see [LICENSE](LICENSE)).

-The OGBL-BioKG Dataset is licensed under a CC-0 license.

-See [requirements.txt](requirements.txt) and [requirements-dev.txt](requirements-dev.txt) for dependencies.
+See NOTICE.md for further details.